9033/libav-python/README.md

 - ffmpeg 20180702 win64, shared library

 # etc
 - I'm using for [this](http://www.evernote.com/l/AVSO8Fl31ddHlKtXNS4sSVbpt1GOHHLYA1Q/).
-Recorded mp4 for conversation with npc.
+Recorded mp4 for conversations with npc.
 Converting mp4 to jpeg, when if caption changed.